artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 ..
 TIP::

-   The earliest date stamp associated with the records available from the repsository is included in a typical Identify response.
+   The earliest date stamp associated with the records available from the repository is included in a typical Identify response.
 See above, :ref:`oai-identify`.

 .. _oai-list-records: